d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 #### test statistic

 A *test statistic* $T(x)$ is a scalar which summarizes the characteristics of the sample data, which is then used to compared with the expected value under the null hypothesis.
 Assuming that the null hypothesis is corrected, we can summarize the characteristics of the population, which is denoted as $T(X)$.
-The $T(X)$ is often follow a common probability distribution such as a normal distribution (for z-test) or a [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution) (for t-test).
+The $T(X)$ is often following a common probability distribution such as a normal distribution (for z-test) or a [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution) (for t-test).
 With both $T(X)$ and $T(x)$, we can calculate the *p-value*, which leads to the decision of whether rejecting the null hypothesis or not.

 #### p-value